Cubit 15.8 User Documentation

 surface_to_surface (3): This criteria will test each cell to compute the local interpolated surface for the cell and compare with the surface interpolated for its eight subdivided child cells.
 If the distance between these two approximated surfaces is greater the the user defined adapt_threshold, then the cell will be uniformly refined.
 This option can be used with STL and diatom input geometry, but not with Microstructures.

 vfrac_average (4): Each cell of the Cartesian grid is tested to determine if it should be subdivided into eight cells.
-The volume fraction of the parent cell is compared with the average volume fractions of its eight child cells.
-If the difference between those two values is greater than the user defined adapt_threshold then the cell is uniformly refined.
+The volume fraction of the parent cell is compared with the average volume fraction of its eight child cells.
+If the absolute difference between the average child volume fraction and its parent volume fraction is greater than the user defined adapt_threshold then the cell is uniformly refined.
 The adapt_threshold for this case should be a number between 0 and 1.
+A smaller number will be more sensitive to changes in geometry, usually resulting in more refinement at interfaces.

-Fig 7.
-Average Cell Volume Fraction.
+Difference of Cell Volume Fraction.
 Volume fractions are evaluated for the 8 child cells of a cell at level n.
-This example shows where the average of the volume fractions at level n+1 of the lower left cells does not differ by more than a threshold d, so it remains unsplit.
+This example shows where one or more of the volume fractions at level n+1 of the lower left cells does not differ by more than a threshold d, so it remains unsplit.

 To maintain a conforming mesh, transition elements will be inserted to transition between smaller and larger element sizes.
 Default for the adapt_type option is off (0) (or that no adaptive refinement will take place).